sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/20-parts_and_materialsList.md

 </figure>

 **Units:** 4 (2 clockwise and 2 counterclockwise, paired with motors)
 **Description:** A device with blades that turns rotational motion into thrust.
-5 refers to the diameter in inches, and 4 refers to the distance the propeller would travel if turned 1 rotation without slippage, e.g. in jello.
+5 refers to the diameter in inches, and 4 refers to the distance the propeller would travel if turned one rotation without slippage, e.g. in jello.
 Three blades gives more lift for a given diameter than two blades - at the cost of efficiency.

 ## **30A Brushless Electronic Speed Controller (ESC)**
 <figure>